ansys/pyansys-math/README.rst

 .. note::

     The latest versions of Ansys provide significantly better support and features.
-AnsysMath is not supported on earlier Ansys versions.
+AnsysMath is not supported on Ansys versions earlier than 2021 R1.